nicolasprigent/Dokuwiki-Kiwiki-Theme/README.md

 https://www.dokuwiki.org/template:kiwiki

 ### 2023-06-15
+- Added light/dark theme mode, with separated customization
+- Detection of os preferences for light or dark mode
+- Override with cookie when clicking a button

+### 2023-06-15
 - Fixed word wrapping for pre code blocks on mobile
 - Fixed the edit icon position on mobile